 Winner of the 1997 Jewish Book Committee award for scholarship on a Canadian Jewish subject.

-Ever since Abella and Troper (None Is too Many, 1982) exposed the anti-Semitism behind Canada’s refusal to ...
+Ever since Abella and Troper (None Is too Many, 1982) exposed the anti-Semitism behind Canada’s refusal to a ...

 “It is Easter Sunday, April 1945, early in the morning, maybe just dawn.
 We stand still, like frozen grey statues.
 Us.
-Seven hundred and thirty women, wrapped in wet, grey, threadbare blankets, standing ...
+Seven hundred and thirty women, wrapped in wet, grey, threadbare blankets, standing i ...